This whole week, I have been in Prague in the Czech Republic, teaching in a conference for young journalists -- most of whom are from Eastern Europe.

 Since I am in serious soccer territory, I talked about my post earlier this week that ran with this headline: "Telegraph hits some sour notes in a simple story about a footballer becoming a priest."
 I told them that this was not a horrible story, but it contained many awkward, simple, rather stupid mistakes.

 What, I asked, if you were a soccer fan and you kept reading stories by reporters who did not know the difference between a striker and a goalie, between a corner kick and a brilliant cross during a breakaway, between the World Cup and the Euro championships?
-After a while, wouldn't you loose some faith in that newspaper, in its commitment to quality?
+After a while, wouldn't you lose some faith in that newspaper, in its commitment to quality?

 This, I said, is how millions of people feel when they read twisted, flawed religion-news coverage.